LIFE University Honor Code

 At the core of the LIFE community lies a deep regard for other human beings.
-Faculty members and students respect each other as people, not as means to an end.
-Faculty members show respect by valuing students’ goals and ideas, by engaging students and each other with intellectual rigor and discipline, providing honest feedback to students and peers with a view to improvement, and by treating every member of the LIFE community as a valued individual.
+Life University community members respect each other as people, not as means to an end.
+University employees show respect by valuing students’ goals and ideas, by engaging students and each other with intellectual rigor and discipline, providing honest feedback to students and peers with a view to improvement, and by treating every member of the LIFE community as a valued individual.

 LIFE University’s policies and practices are based upon a fundamental recognition among its members that at the core of each and every human being is an innate intelligence that shares common origin.
 This understanding creates an awareness among LIFE community members of our common mission — to improve the world by applying intellects and energy in positive directions.
 This understanding provides the foundation for a fundamental expectation of positive and supportive behavior from all members of the LIFE community.

 LIFE University provides fair evaluation processes for all members of the LIFE community.
 It is an important value at Life to have processes spelled out clearly and administered equitably across the organization.

 The first of the LIFE Values at LIFE University is Integrity.
 The following documents will help explain the University’s expectations for personal and academic integrity.